-• Our segments represent groups of similar products that are combined on the basis of similar design and development requirements, product characteristics, manufacturing processes and distribution channels, and how management allocates resources and measures results.
-See Note 1 to the financial statements for more information regarding our segments.
+- Our segments represent groups of similar products that are combined on the basis of similar design and development requirements, product characteristics, manufacturing processes and distribution channels, and how management allocates resources and measures results.
+During 2020, we reorganized the product lines within our Analog segment to simplify our business structure into our Power and Signal Chain product lines.
+These changes had no impact on our previously reported consolidated financial statements or on our reportable segment results.
+See Note 1 to the financial statements for more information regarding our segments. - When we discuss our results: - Unless otherwise noted, changes in our revenue are attributable to changes in customer demand, which are evidenced by fluctuations in shipment volumes. - New products do not tend to have a significant impact on our revenue in any given period because we sell such a large number of products. - From time to time, our revenue and gross profit are affected by changes in demand for higher-priced or lower-priced products, which we refer to as changes in the "mix" of products shipped.

-- · When we discuss our results: - Unless otherwise noted, changes in our revenue are attributable to changes in customer demand, which are evidenced by fluctuations in shipment volumes. - New products do not tend to have a significant impact on our revenue in any given period because we sell such a large number of products. - From time to time, our revenue and gross profit are affected by changes in demand for higher-priced or lower-priced products, which we refer to as changes in the "mix" of products shipped. - Because we own much of our manufacturing capacity, a significant portion of our operating cost is fixed.
+- Because we own much of our manufacturing capacity, a significant portion of our operating cost is fixed.
 When factory loadings decrease, our fixed costs are spread over reduced output and, absent other circumstances, our profit margins decrease.
 Conversely, as factory loadings increase, our fixed costs are spread over increased output and, absent other circumstances, our profit margins increase.
-Increases and decreases in factory loadings tend to correspond to increases and decreases in demand. - All dollar amounts in the tables are stated in millions of U.S. dollars.
+Increases and decreases in factory loadings tend to correspond to increases and decreases in demand. - For an explanation of free cash flow and the term "annual operating tax rate," see the Non-GAAP financial information section. - All dollar amounts in the tables are stated in millions of U.S. dollars.

-Our results of operations discussed below provides details of our financial results for 2019 and 2018 and year-to-year comparisons between 2019 and 2018.
-Discussion of 2017 items and year-to-year comparisons between 2018 and 2017 that are not included in this Form 10-K can be found in "Management's discussion and analysis of financial condition and results of operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+Our results of operations provides details of our financial results for 2020 and 2019 and year-to-year comparisons between 2020 and 2019.
+Discussion of 2018 items and year-to-year comparisons between 2019 and 2018 that are not included in this Form 10-K can be found in "Management's discussion and analysis of financial condition and results of operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2019